miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

 W.E.B.
 DuBois was called upon to organize an exhibit to depict the lives of people of African descent in the United States at this fair.
-It was his aim to depict the rapid advancement of his people since the emancipation proclamation less than fifty years prior and to make a case for intellectual equality of black people.
+It was his aim to depict the rapid advancement of his people since the emancipation proclamation less than fifty years prior and to make a case for the intellectual equality of black people to whites.
 He was given a rare opportunity, as a black person, to speak for his own race in a time and place where virulent anti-black racism was the social norm.
 Depictions of colonized subjects in other exhibitions at this world fair were deeply violent and dehumanizing, including human zoos where Africans were confined for spectacle.

 *****